pstroe/chartering-new-realms-2024/chapter2.md

 | **chrF**         | 51.95     | 29.43        | 42.11    | 32.51         | 2.01         |
 | **METEOR**       | 84.13     | 36.51        | 69.14    | 55.15         | 0.00         |

+from intro:
+While GPT-4 and Gemini are not strictly traditional MT systems, but rather large language models and AI-powered tools, they have shown promise in Latin translation tasks and are increasingly used in the field (source will follow).
+Previous research (Volk et al., 2024) has also highlighted the variation in the Latin translation quality of these systems, further motivating this comparison.